wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh-agent-package-aix.rst

       # /var/ossec/bin/wazuh-control start

-The deployment process is now complete and the Wazuh agent is successfully running on your AIX endpoint.
+The deployment process is now complete, and the Wazuh agent is successfully running on your AIX endpoint.

 Uninstall a Wazuh agent